phyllux-technologies/phyllux-framework/GETTING_STARTED.md

 # Initialize Git
 git init

-# Copy all templates from Solaris Framework
+# Copy all templates from Phyllux Framework
-cp /path/to/solaris-framework/TEMPLATES/* .
+cp /path/to/phyllux-framework/TEMPLATES/* .

 # You now have blank templates ready to fill!
 ls